VeselinDenchev/VeselinDenchev/README.md

 <h2>Hi, there!👋</h2>
 &nbsp;&nbsp;&nbsp;&nbsp;My name is Veselin, I am 22 years old and I am currently studying Software Engineering in Veliko Tarnovo University.
 I like learning new things related to IT industry.
 I am interested in web programming.
 My favourite programming language and the one in which I think I am the most profficient is C#, but I also like Java and JavaScript (especially React for front-end).
-In the near future I am thinking about starting an internship possibly with C# (or React who knows).
+I am currently a backend development intern in VSG Bulgaria.
 <hr />

 <h2>Skills</h1>